 Thank you for visiting our school website.
 This page gives you an introduction to our school and if you feel that this is the school for you and your child then why not apply for a place at Ordsall Primary School.

 Ordsall Primary School is a larger than average Primary School and is part of Nottinghamshire County Council.
-As we begin the next school year in September 2020 we have around 550 children attending our school in 21 classes.
-The school not only has partnerships with Nottinghamshire County Council but it is a member of the Trent Valley Teaching School Alliance, and uses networks across the region to develop its practice in many different areas.
-Most recently the school has worked with an outstanding 3 form entry school, Rosendale Primary School in London, and York University on a metacognition programme known as ReflectED.
+Currently we have around 587 children attending our school in 22 classes.
+The school not only has partnerships with Nottinghamshire County Council and Redhill Teaching Hub, but it is also a member of the Trent Valley Teaching School Alliance, and uses networks across the region to develop its practice in many different areas.
+In recent years the school has worked with an outstanding 3 form entry school, Rosendale Primary School in London, and York University on a metacognition programme known as ReflectED.
 Through these working partnerships the school received recognition for it's work from the Education Endowment Fund, as a part of its drive to support not only disadvantaged children but all of our children.
 We use this work as part of our strategies to support those children in receipt of Pupil Premium.

 The school participates in the National Tests and in recent years the work we have done on our curriculum has been reflected in a trend of improvement in the outcomes for the children at Ordsall Primary School.